run-ci/run/README.md

 git clone https://github.com/run-ci/run
 ```

-2. See what's available!
+2. See what tasks are available!

 ```
-run -l
+run list
 ```

 3. Optionally, run `docker-compose` for other services like Vault.